Concordia University: Athletics

 Concordia University's athletic teams are called the Concordia Stingers.
 They compete with other schools in Canadian Interuniversity Sport, and more specifically, in the Quebec Student Sports Federation and the Quebec University Football League.
 The university has 10 varsity teams.
-In the fall, teams compete in Canadian football, men's and women's soccer, men's and women's rugby union and sport wrestling.
+In the fall, teams compete in Canadian football, men's and women's soccer, men's and women's rugby union and college wrestling.
 There are female and male wrestlers on the team from year to year, and they compete as one team.
 In the winter, teams compete in men's and women's ice hockey and men's and women's basketball.

-The Concordia Stingers women's ice hockey team won the Canadian national championships in 1998 and 1999.
+The Concordia Stingers women's ice hockey team won the Canadian national championships in 1998, 1999 and 2022.
 The Stingers baseball club beat Cape Breton University Capers 12–2 to win the 2009 National Baseball Crown.

 Student organizations

 The Concordia Student Union (CSU) represents undergraduate students.
 Its membership totals more than 35,000 students.
 Concordia students voted in favour of accreditation of their student union in a referendum in December 2000.
 As a result, the CSU is now legally accountable only to its student constituents.

-The Graduate Students' Association (GSA) represents the collective interests and promotes the general welfare of the graduate students of Concordia University.
-Its membership stands at around 9,675 students for the 2018–19 academic year.